larvinloy/chiminey/README.rst

 Chiminey
 ========

 This branch was developed for (https://github.com/larvinloy/docker-chiminey/tree/3drac_chiminey2).
-Please fo through the README and REPORT.pdf in this repo.
+Please go through the README and REPORT.pdf in this repo.

 Connecting Scientists to HPC, Cloud and Big Data.